open-politics/open-politics-hq/README.md

 The part that does the actual work is annotation.
 You write down what you're looking for as questions with defined answers, roughly the way you'd write a codebook, and the system applies that across everything you point it at, whether that's twelve documents or forty thousand.
 What comes back is structured: a row per document, a column per question, and every value carrying a link back to the passage it was taken from.
 From there it's tables, charts, maps, entity graphs, or an export you take somewhere else entirely.

 Self-hostable with Docker Compose or Kubernetes.
-Works against Anthropic, OpenAI, Google or a local Ollama, so it runs the same on a server as it does on a laptop with the network off.
+Works against Anthropic, OpenAI, Mistral or a local Ollama, so it runs the same on a server as it does on a laptop with the network off.
 AGPLv3.

 <img src=".github/assets/images/asset-manager.png" alt="Asset Manager">
 <img src=".github/assets/images/annotation-schema.png" alt="Annotation Schema">